hogbergmarkus/pythonic-hangman/README.md

 - As the owner of the website, I want to create a user-friendly game that is accessible

-  to as many people as possible through sipmple user interface.
+  to as many people as possible through simple user interface.

 - I want to tailor the game to people of different skill levels, so having difficulty